eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 ### CollectorHelper::orderHigherPriorityFirst()

-Most popular PHP frameworks provide features to tag services, and then define all services for a specific tag as dependencies to other services.
-For examples, you can have a look at the following resources:

-- [Tagging Services in CakePHP][3]
-- [How to Work with Service Tags in Symfony][4]
-- [Service Tagging in Laravel][5]

-Those features are great to start implementing the [Collector DesignPattern][2] in your project as it allows you to easily inject a collection of services sharing the same tag into other services.

-However, there are things you need to consider:

-- You have no guarantee all given services are instances of a specific class/interface
-- You have no control on the order the services are organised within the given collection

-Let's elaborate on the above points.

-#### No guarantee on the content of tagged services

-The service tagging features provided discussed above are great, but they do not allow you to ensure all services sharing the same tagged meet common criteria.
-Symfony has a feature to [automatically tag services based on their class][6], however nothing stop you from manually tag a service with the same tag or even one of your dependencies.

-This is why we strongly recommend to always filter the given `iterable` of services by a given class/interface of your choice using the `filterByClass()` or `filterByClassAsArray()` methods.

-#### No control on the order the services are organised

-If you have used those service tagging features before, you would have probably realised that you can control the order the services are organised by simply change the order you define the services themselves.
-However, same issue as above, there is nothing stopping you or one of your dependencies to tag a service with the same tag and therefore you cannot guarantee the order as you cannot modify the dependencies service definitions.

-Don't panic, the `CollectorHelper` is here for us!

-In some cases the order of the given services does not matter, so no need to do anything.
-If your logic requires the services to be used in a specific order, then the `orderHigherPriorityFirst()` and `orderLowerPriorityFirst()` are for you!
+The `orderHigherPriorityFirst()` method will ensure the object with the highest priority is placed first, and the object with the lowest priority is placed last.

-The above methods will sort the objects within the given `iterable` based on their priority.
-In order to define its priority, an object must implement the `EonX\EasyUtils\Interfaces\HasPriorityInterface` provided by this package.
+In order to define an object's priority, it must implement the `EonX\EasyUtils\Interfaces\HasPriorityInterface` provided by this package.
 If an object doesn't implement this interface then its priority will default to `0` automatically.

-The `orderHigherPriorityFirst()` method will make sure the object with the highest priority is placed first, and the object with the lowest priority is placed last.

 ```php
 // Foo and Bar both implement EonX\EasyUtils\Interfaces\HasPriorityInterface